 Companies engage with the EITI in Nigeria through their representative in the NSWG.
 The NEITI Act of 2007 reserves positions for “[a] representative of extractive industry companies” and “experts in the extractive industry”.
 The Act does not exclude other company representatives from also being appointed as part of the 15-member NSWG, nor are “industry experts” excluded from representing a sub-constituency in their own right.
 Since 2008, the company representative has been the sitting Chair of the Oil Producers’ Trade Section (OPTS) of the Lagos Chamber of Commerce, the oil and gas industry producers’ advocacy group.
-In the current NSWG, the Chair of the Miners’ Association of Nigeria (MAN) – an industry association –was appointed as one of the industry experts.
+In the current NSWG, the Chair of the Miners’ Association of Nigeria (MAN)—an industry association—was appointed as one of the industry experts.

-Industry representatives, herein industry experts, participated regularly in meetings of the NSWG.
+Industry representatives, herein “industry experts,” participated regularly in meetings of the NSWG.
 The company representative and the industry experts are regularly cited in NSWG minutes.
 Minutes of the Technical Committee of the NSWG also showed active participation.
 The Technical Committee is a standing committee and is chaired by an industry expert (see Annex A).

 The NSWG has created a platform to facilitate industry engagement.
 The Company Forum held its inaugural meeting in December 2015 with the participation of representatives from each of the four main industry associations (hydrocarbons and solid minerals).
 A draft memorandum of understanding (MOU) between NEITI and the associations was agreed and is expected to be signed shortly.
 The MOU commits companies to “a) work with NEITI in its implementation of the EITI principles in Nigeria; b) attend and participate actively at the meetings of the FORUM; c) be actively involved in re-evaluating existing strategies and designing new strategies for the implementation of the EITI in Nigeria; d) maintain a current work plan, fully aligned with the reporting and validation deadlines set by the NEITI; and e) render all support and cooperation that NEITI may from time to time require in achieving its objectives.”.

 Companies consistently reported in NEITI oil and gas audits, but not all companies reported all of the required information.
-In the last Solid Minerals EITI Report covering 2013 seven companies did not report.
+In the last Solid Minerals EITI Report covering 2013, seven companies did not report.
 Their combined payments to government accounted for 0.28% of total government-declared solid minerals revenue and were thus considered non-material.

 Enabling environment: The NEITI Act of 2007 provides an enabling legal environment for EITI reporting.
 There do not appear to be legal barriers to reporting.